cldf/cldfviz/README.md

 awk '{if(NR==1){print $0",Parameter_ID"}else{print $0",latitude"}}' | \
 sed 's/ID,Glottocode,Latitude,Parameter_ID/ID,Language_ID,Value,Parameter_ID/g' > values.csv
 ```
-Let's break this down: The first line select all WALS languages for which latitude and Glottocode is given.
+Let's break this down: The first line selects all WALS languages for which latitude and Glottocode is given.
 The next line narrows the resulting CSV to just three columns - the future `ID`, `Language_ID` and `Value`
 columns of our metadata-free StructureDataset.
 The `awk` command adds a constant column `Parameter_ID`,
 and the `sed` command renames the columns appropriately.